Updated April 24, 2026

 Phlebotomist Salary

-At $44k median, phlebotomists earn less than EKG technicians ($67k) and significantly less than ultrasound technicians ($89k).
-Pay varies widely by setting — hospital phlebotomists typically out-earn those at plasma centers.
+At $44k median, phlebotomists earn less than EKG technicians ($67k) and significantly less than ultrasound technicians ($89k), but the training time is identical at 4 months.

 $44k/yr